Lapworth Museum of Geology: Exhibition and visitor facilities

 The Lapworth Museum contains three public galleries.
 The main hall of the Lapworth Museum forms the Evolution of Life gallery, and contains replica skeletons of the carnivorous dinosaur Allosaurus and the flying reptile Pteranodon, as well as a floor-to-ceiling rock wall showing the major rock types and explaining the rock cycle.
 The gallery uses the Lapworth's fossil collections to tell the story of life from the Precambrian to the present day.
 Animated reconstructions show the changing local environment of the Midlands at key points in Earth history, including tropical reefs in the Silurian Period, swampy rainforests in the Carboniferous Period, shallow oceans in the Jurassic Period, and ice age tundra during the Quaternary Period.
 The gallery also contains displays on modern biodiversity, human evolution, and the life and work of Charles Lapworth.

 The Active Earth gallery explains Earth processes, including earthquakes, volcanoes, climate change and the formation of mountains.
 An interactive globe projector allows visitors to view datasets such as the changing positions of the continents through geological time.
-The Mineral Wealth gallery explores the diversity, excavation, classification and uses of minerals, and includes information on important local historical figures such as William Murdoch and Matthew Boulton, as well as gemstones and the Jewelry Quarter of Birmingham.
+The Mineral Wealth gallery explores the diversity, excavation, classification and uses of minerals, and includes information on important local historical figures such as William Murdoch and Matthew Boulton, as well as gemstones and the Jewellery Quarter of Birmingham.
 There is also a display of fluorescent minerals that can be viewed under ultraviolet light.

 Visitor facilities include a staffed reception desk, a small shop and cafe, and toilets.
 All galleries are fully accessible.
 There is a dedicated education room for the delivery of educational sessions, and a small temporary exhibition space featuring changing displays.
 The collections and archive are accessible to academic researchers and the public on request.
 The Lapworth also has an extensive volunteer programme.